MDilipKumar015/Student-FetchingDataFromOData/README.md

 # Fetch the Data from given Odata

 ## Description
-This project involves an api and a web application.
+This project involves web application.
 From these we can fetch data from given odata.

 ## Installation
 [Microsoft Visual Studio](https://visualstudio.microsoft.com/)